zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    is further supported or not.

-   :c: The connection.
+   :param c: The connection.

-   :headers: The headers for the modbus function.
+   :param headers: The headers for the modbus function.

-   :is_orig: True if the event is raised for the originator side.
+   :param is_orig: True if the event is raised for the originator side.

 .. zeek:id:: modbus_exception
    :source-code: base/bif/plugins/Zeek_Modbus.events.bif.zeek 22 22